-Dr. Francis O’Sullivan is Executive Director of the Energy Sustainability Challenge program at the MIT Energy Initiative, and a lecturer at the MIT Sloan School of Management.
-His research interests span a range of topics related to energy technologies, policy and economics.
-His current research is focused on unconventional oil and gas resources, the energy-water nexus, and solar energy.
-He has extensive expertise regarding the production dynamics and associated economics of North America’s shale plays.
-His work also includes the study of global gas market dynamics and the LNG trade, and he is actively studying the implications for international energy markets of emerging unconventional hydrocarbon resource plays, particularly those in China and Australia.
-He has written and spoken widely on these topics, and has made presentations to the President’s Office of Science and Technology Policy, the United States Environmental Protection Agency, the Brookings Institute, the Bipartisan Policy Center, the Center for Strategic and International Studies, the National Governors’ Association, the National Association of Regulated Utility Commissioners, at CERAWeek, the American Physical Society, and to a range of other academic, policy and industry forums.
+O’Sullivan has written and spoken widely on these topics, and has made presentations to the President’s Office of Science and Technology Policy; the United States Environmental Protection Agency; the Brookings Institute; the Bipartisan Policy Center; the Center for Strategic and International Studies; the National Governors’ Association; the National Association of Regulated Utility Commissioners at CERAWeek; the American Physical Society, and to a range of other academic, policy and industry forums.
 He is an author of the 2011 MIT Future of Natural Gas Study, and a member of the MIT Future of Solar Energy study group.
-Dr. O’Sullivan is also an elected member of the National Academies’ Roundtable on Science and Technology for Sustainability.
+O’Sullivan is also an elected member of the National Academies’ Roundtable on Science and Technology for Sustainability.

-Dr. O’Sullivan received his Ph.D., E.E., and S.M. degrees from the Massachusetts Institute of Technology, and his B.E. degree from the National University of Ireland, all in electrical engineering.
+O’Sullivan received his BE degree from the National University of Ireland, and his EE, SM, and PhD degrees from MIT, all in electrical engineering.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.